subtopia-algo/subtopia-js-sdk/README.md

     creator: { address: {PUT_WALLET_ADDRESS}, signer: {PUT_WALLET_SIGNER} },
     smiID: { PUT_PRODUCT_ID_HERE }, // number - the ID of the SMI instance you want to subscribe to
     discount: {
-      expirationType: SubscriptionExpirationType // number - the type of expiration to apply.
+      duration: DurationType // number - the type of expiration to apply.
 Also serves as static id for the discount.
       discountType: {PUT_DISCOUNT_TYPE_HERE} // number - the type of discount to apply.
 FIXED or PERCENTAGE
       discountValue: {PUT_DISCOUNT_VALUE_HERE} // number - the discount to be deducted from the subscription price
       expiresIn: {PUT_EXPIRATION_TIME_HERE} // (Optional) Set 0 for discount to never expire.
 Else set number of seconds to append to unix timestamp at time of creation.